Skip to content

 To find out more, please explore our website, including the Admissions section and Frequently Asked Questions.

-We would be delighted to welcome you to an open event or for a school day visit.
-Margaret Connor, the Senior School Admissions Officer can be contacted at admissions@stockportgrammar.co.uk and on 0161 419 2409; and Andrea Mariet, the Junior School Head’s PA, can be contacted at marieta@stockportgrammar.co.uk and on 0161 419 2405.
+We would be delighted to welcome you to an open event or for a school day visitFor Senior and Sixth Form enquiries, please contact our Admissions team at admissions@stockportgrammar.co.uk or call us on 0161 419 2409; and for Junior School enquiries, please contact Andrea Mariet, the Junior School Head’s PA at marieta@stockportgrammar.co.uk or call on 0161 419 2405.